If you’d like to help us help victims of crime, there are lots of ways that you can get involved with VSS.

 At VSS, we’re always looking for people who can help promote the work we do to community groups and other organisations.
 Public Speaker Volunteers get comprehensive training about the work we do, our history, and our current policy priorities.
 If you’re a confident public speaker, passionate about the wellbeing of victims of crime and would like to donate your time, we would love to hear from you.

-If you have expertise in other areas such as IT, media, marketing, or advocacy and would like to donate your time to helping victims of crime, we would love to hear from you.
-Please register your interest by completing a volunteer application form.
+If you have expertise in other areas such as IT, media, marketing, or advocacy and would like to donate your time to helping victims of crime, we would love to hear from you later in 2017.

-If you’re interested in volunteering with us and you’d like to know more, please take a few moments to check out our Volunteering FAQ or contact our Volunteer Coordinator on 1800 VICTIM (1800 842 846).
-We’d love to hear from you.
+If you’re interested in volunteering with us and you’d like to know more, please take a few moments to check out our Volunteering FAQ or contact 1800 VICTIM (1800 842 846).

 You must be 18 years or older to be a VSS volunteer.
 Not all volunteer roles require qualifications or previous experience, but you do need to be willing to donate your time to help victims of crime.